 One point to be aware of when comparing offers is that you cannot directly compare offers with different numbers of hours in a week when you are looking at hourly compensation.
 You must compare apples to apples.
 If you are concerned only with weekly take home pay regardless of hours worked, then you may compare apples to oranges.
 This calculator is just a helpful tool and there will be many ways in which personal preferences will override absolute accuracy.

 In addition, you will not be able to use this calculator to determine “fair” overtime rates above scheduled hours.
 This depends in part on hospital bill rates for overtime.
 Bill rates for overtime vary from flat time to time and a half, and everywhere in between.

 Time over scheduled hours should be negotiated separately.
-Although negotiating overtime is not within the scope of this article, a rule of thumb is to start with double time (of a reasonable hourly pay) and go from there.
+Although negotiating overtime is not within the scope of this article, a rule of thumb is to accept no less than $50 an hour and go from there.
 Full members can read much more about this topic in the Overtime rate negotiation.